-Elevated levels of serum cholesterol can dramatically increase your risk of cardiovascular disease, heart attacks and strokes.
+Elevated levels of serum cholesterol can dramatically increase your risk of cardiovascular disease, heart attacks, and strokes.
 Maintaining ‘healthy levels’ of cholesterol is important to reduce the risk of these diseases.
-When your doctor is treating your high cholesterol levels, it’s important to realize that it’s not a just a number that they’re treating.
+When your doctor is treating your high cholesterol levels, it’s important to realize that it’s not just a number that they’re treating.
 Lowering your LDL cholesterol levels and in some cases increasing your HDL cholesterol levels (good cholesterol) can dramatically reduce your risk of having a stroke or heart attack.
-Depending on your risk category, your doctor might recommend statin medication along with healthy behaviour modification.
+Depending on your risk category, your doctor might recommend statin medication along with healthy behavior modification.

 Omega-3 Fatty Acids and Phytosterols May Lower Cholesterol

-The results of a recent study suggest that Omega-3 fatty acids when combined with phytosterols may actually work together to help lower your LDL, total cholesterol, and triglyceride levels.
+The results of a recent study suggest that Omega-3 fatty acids, when combined with phytosterols, may actually work together to help lower your LDL, total cholesterol, and triglyceride levels.
 Further, this combination may actually help to elevate your HDL or “good cholesterol” levels.

-- 1.4 g/d (n-3) long chain polyunsaturated fatty acids (LCPUFA) capsules with or without 2 g phytosterols per day.
+- 1.4 g/d (n-3) long-chain polyunsaturated fatty acids (LCPUFA) capsules with or without 2 g phytosterols per day.

 - Phytosterols are phytochemicals which are naturally found in plants.
-Sources Long chain polyunsaturated fatty acids or Omega 3-fatty acids include fish oil or flax oil.
+Sources Long-chain polyunsaturated fatty acids or Omega 3-fatty acids include fish oil or flax oil.

 - The combination of phytosterols and (n-3) LCPUFA reduced plasma total cholesterol by 13.3% (P = 0.001), which differed from (n-3) LCPUFA alone (P < 0.001).